Concern over rates change for empty business premises

 A spokesman said: "We have the most competitive business rates regime in the UK, worth more than £560m next year.

-"Incentives to encourage investment include a relief for new empty properties built in Scotland from 1 April 2013 and our 'Fresh Start' scheme, which focuses on helping landlords or developers attract occupiers to certain long term empty properties."'Carrot and stick'
+"Incentives to encourage investment include a relief for new empty properties built in Scotland from 1 April 2013 and our 'Fresh Start' scheme, which focuses on helping landlords or developers attract occupiers to certain long term empty properties."

 However, CBI Scotland Assistant Director David Lonsdale described the increase in empty property rates as "bewildering and disappointing" and "wholly at odds with Scottish government promises to promote private sector investment".